MicrosoftDocs/sql-docs/docs/machine-learning/sql-native-scoring.md

 titleSuffix: SQL machine learning
-description: Learn how to use native scoring with the PREDICT T-SQL function to generate prediction values for new data inputs in near-real-time. ms.prod: sql ms.technology: machine-learning ms.date: 06/16/2020 ms.topic: conceptual
+description: Learn how to use native scoring with the PREDICT T-SQL function to generate prediction values for new data inputs in near-real-time. ms.prod: sql ms.technology: machine-learning-services ms.date: 06/16/2020 ms.topic: how-to
 author: dphansen
 ms.author: davidph
 ms.custom: seo-lt-2019
 monikerRange: ">=sql-server-2017||=azuresqldb-current||>=sql-server-linux-2017||=azuresqldb-mi-current||=sqlallproducts-allversions"
 ---

-# Native scoring with the PREDICT T-SQL function with SQL machine learning
+# Native scoring using the PREDICT T-SQL function with SQL machine learning
 [!INCLUDE[tsql-appliesto-ss2017-asdb-asdbmi-asdw-xxx-md](../includes/tsql-appliesto-ss2017-asdb-asdbmi-asdw-xxx-md.md)]

 Learn how to use native scoring with the [PREDICT T-SQL function](../t-sql/queries/predict-transact-sql.md) to generate prediction values for new data inputs in near-real-time.
 Native scoring requires that you have an already trained model.